 No student will be permitted to progress to the MSc dissertation before meeting the specified coursework requirements.

-MSc project work will normally be carried out over the summer immediately after the end of the second semester in Year 2 - a period of 12 weeks is specified for this.
+MSc project work will normally be carried out over the summer immediately after the end of the second semester.
+A period of 12 weeks is specified for this.

 Award Requirements